In a Nutshell

 Bankruptcy

 Debtors dread filing for bankruptcies as they impact their credit report for 7 to 10 years, thus limiting their eligibility for loans.
-However, the advantage of filing for bankruptcy is that they either wipe off your debts or create a structured repayment plan.
+However, the advantage of filing for bankruptcy is that it can either wipe off your debts or create a structured repayment plan.

 Chapter 7 bankruptcies settle unsecured debt by liquidating your nonexempt properties and paying off any debt balances.
 Meanwhile, Chapter 11 bankruptcy is used for businesses deep in debt.
 Chapter 11 restructures your repayment plan without affecting your business operations.